ck2e14/aesirax/README.md

-Aesirax contains a high-performance, zero-dependency DICOM decoder & serialiser - find this under /Parsely.
+Aesirax contains a high-performance, zero-dependency DICOM decoder & serialiser.
+Decoding a DICOM binary is the precursor to anything else; consuming applications must know what datatypes and values they're handling.
+That's why this parser supports plugins, but is a work in progress.

 Aesirax is a learning repo.
 Please do not use any code it contains in production.